Last Updated: 12/03/2018

 KEY POINT: Where so many tend to get off track here is associating the B2F transfer protocol used by Winlink and other message forwarding systems as a part of Pactor.
 It is not part of Pactor, it is used by some applications that run on top of Pactor, HF Packet, Robust Packet, VHF/UHF Packet, and a growing list of soundcard modem based modes.

 From the FCC letter to SCS it appears they are just doing due diligence on a mode they have recently issued temporary waivers for.
 The focus appears to be on confirming compliance with this portion of rule 97.309(a):

 “(4) An amateur station transmitting a RTTY or data emission using a digital code specified in this paragraph may use any technique whose technical characteristics have been documented publicly, such as CLOVER, G-TOR, or PacTOR, for the purpose of facilitating communications.”

 SCS provided links to detailed documentation that should more than suffice.
 While not specifically required here, Pactor 1, 2, 3, and 4 all have full official ITU emission designators of 304HF1B, 375HJ2D, 2K20J2D, 2K40J2D respectively.

 Remember the matter before them only involves dropping the symbol rate restrictions.
-Claims of Pactor 3 and 4 legality came up and they decided to look into them since Pactor 4 is a current rule impacted mode that the FCC has issued several emergency waivers for.
+Claims of Pactor 3 and 4 legality came up and they decided to look into them since Pactor 4 is a current rule impacted mode that the FCC has previously issued several emergency waivers for.

-Thus far (maybe I missed it) the FCC doesn’t seem concerned at all about B2F compression used in many digital applications, but that is subject to change.
+Thus far (maybe I missed it) the FCC does not seem concerned at all about B2F compression used in many digital applications, but that is subject to change.
 Part of me would like to see them issue an opinion on this and put a good chunk of the anti-Winlink drama to rest.